NHS Apprentice has ‘learnt so much’ during COVID pandemic - CCCG

 Samantha said: “I’ve been helping the doctors when they’re doing procedures, been there for patients when they may be feeling anxious or nervous, talking to them and making them feel at ease.
 Small things like that make a big difference.

-“We see a lot of COVID patients because they might need to have an ultrasound to make sure their organs are aren’t deteriorating.
+“We see a lot of COVID patients because they might need to have an ultrasound to make sure their organs aren’t deteriorating.
 It’s obviously a daunting time for the patient and a shock to them seeing everyone wearing PPE, so I try to make them feel comfortable.”

 Samantha admitted COVID has forced her to pick things up more quickly during her apprenticeship and that she occasionally feels anxious about the virus.